 Learn the Lewis Structure and Understand the Octet Rule

 A very important element in chemistry is the electron.
 How electrons move can predict how molecules are bound together.

-Atoms make bonds by providing each other with electrons one at a time.
-The Lewis structure is what describes how electrons are offered to each other to form bonds and how unshared electron pairs exist.
-Many use the Kekule structure, but it is very often used in combination with the Lewis structure.
+Atoms form bonds by sending one electron each.
+The Lewis structure is what describes how electrons are offered to each other to form bonds, and how unshared electron pairs exist.
+Most of the time, the Kekule structure is used, but the Lewis structure is often used in combination.
 Lewis structure is used in both organic and inorganic chemistry.

 In addition, the Lewis structure should be written in a way that satisfies the octet rule.
 The important atoms in chemistry are carbon, nitrogen, oxygen and halogens, and these atoms make bonds to satisfy the octet rule.

-However, the octet rule is not limited to hydrogen and carbocation, but also boron (B), beryllium (Be), aluminum (Al), phosphorus (P), sulfur (S), and many other exceptions to the octet rule.
+But there are many exceptions to the octet rule, not only hydrogen and carbocations, but also boron (B), beryllium (Be), aluminum (Al), phosphorus (P), and sulfur (S).
 It is important to understand that it is the atoms in the second half of the period 2 elements that apply, and to use the octet rule.